 Have you ever been surrounded by lush native forest and turquoise waters, watching a weka coming out of a washing room while you are nibbling a homemade sweet roll?
 Grab your backpack and book in some holiday – the Hopewell Lodge in New Zealand is waiting for you!
 Be aware – this piece of heaven will spoil you and it will be hard to find a place like this again.
 But no worries: We have some other 5 Star Hostels to offer you as you continue your journey.

-What we cover:1.
-The 5 Stars of Hopewell Lodge
+The Location Advantage of Hopewell Lodge

 It didn’t take us long to realize that the Hopewell Lodge in Marlborough Sounds in the South Island of New Zealand is definitely worth becoming one of the 5 Star Hostels.
 After The Jugglers Rest, the first 5 Star Hostel in New Zealand, we were looking around for some other unique accommodations.
 And, certainly, we found a remarkable, one-of-a-kind hostel!